gcuder/SoftAdaptX/README.md

 poetry run pre-commit autoupdate
 ```

+### Continuous Integration

+SoftAdaptX uses GitHub Actions for continuous integration to ensure code quality and compatibility:

+1. **Linting Workflow**: Automatically runs pre-commit hooks on all files to check code quality.
+   - Runs on push to main branch and pull requests
+   - Executes all pre-commit hooks including ruff, mypy, and other code quality checks

+2. **Testing Workflow**: Runs unit tests across multiple Python versions.
+   - Tests on Python 3.10, 3.11, and 3.12
+   - Ensures compatibility across all supported Python versions
+   - Runs on push to main branch and pull requests

+These workflows help maintain code quality and ensure that all changes are tested before being merged.

 ## General Usage and Examples

 SoftAdapt consists of three variants.
 These variants are the "original" `SoftAdapt`, `NormalizedSoftAdapt`, and `LossWeightedSoftAdapt`.
 Below, we discuss the logic of SoftAdapt and provide some simple examples for calculating SoftAdapt weights.